kannan-parameswaran/ml-stock-prices-moving-average/README.md

 In this project, we'll see how to use moving average technique for time series forecasting with Python using stock prices for Apple Inc.(AAPL).

 ### What You Will build
-You will build a Python application that loads AAPL stock prices from Quandl library, sort, filter, plot graphs and make stock prediction on historical dates.
+You will build a Python application that loads Apple Inc.(AAPL) stock prices from Quandl library, sort, filter, plot graphs and make stock prediction on historical dates.

 ### What You need